 Rob Kampia, Executive Director

-Rob co-founded MPP in January 1995 and has been its executive director ever since.
+Rob Kampia co-founded the Marijuana Policy Project in 1995 and has served as its executive director ever since.

 Rob grew up in Harleysville, Pennsylvania; graduated valedictorian of his high school class in 1986; served three months in a county jail in central Pennsylvania from 1989 to 1990 for growing marijuana for personal use; was elected student body president of Penn State University in 1992; and graduated with honors from Penn State University in 1993 with a major in Engineering Science and a minor in English.